top of page

 This Is NOT A Designers Job!

-“The last designer didn’t do a good job and I dunna why I hadda pay for artwork that doesn’t work nuh!”
+“The last designer didn’t do a good job, and I dunna why I hadda pay for artwork that doesn’t work nuh!”

-When I first started blogging, the problem I had with it was not understanding why I was doing it.
+When I first started blogging, the problem I had with it was understanding why I was doing it.
 That all changed the day I got my first One-Page Project client from a blog I wrote.
-So in the case of someone cluelessly paying for design services, while simultaneously looking for some sort of ROI on the other end of their transaction, I totally understand it: you're the type of business owner who knows you want professional design services, you just don't know why.
-In a sense, you're asking for the words.
+So, in the case of someone cluelessly paying for design services, while simultaneously looking for 'some sort of ROI' on the other end, I get it: you want professional design services, you just don't know why.

-I'm sorry if no one told you that before, but I've seen it providing my own services how clients will often tell us what they need help with, just not in the way we (the service provider) need it to be expressed.
+I'm sorry if no one told you that before, but I've seen it, providing my own services, how clients will often tell us what they need help with, just not in the way we (the service provider) need it to be expressed.

 ...But, Unfortunately, Some Folks Do Purchase Ferraris To Only Park It In Their Garages.

-What am I saying?
-Visual design only plays a supporting role in your business goals.
+Design only plays a supporting role in your business goals.

-The work of getting the brand seen, telling potential customers and clients about your website and educating them on how to use it begins after it’s built.
+The work of getting your brand seen, telling potential customers and clients about your website, and educating them on how to use it begins after it’s built.
 Remember, you established and designed this thing for a specific reason.
-Brand awareness is something you work at.
-A brand stored in your Google drive isn't going to help you get infront your ideal clients to generate new business.
-In order for your website to "make monotonous processes in your business more efficient so you’re not caught wasting time on leads that don’t convert", you have to show up when someone schedules a call with you and know how to determine whether or not they're is a good fit, you need to have a plan in place to move them from a prospect to a customer and you need to implement your process.
-Someone's reluctance to fall in line with how you work should be a red flag that they're not the right type of customer or client for you, instead of a scarlet letter on your priorities.
+A brand stored in your Google Drive isn't going to help you get in front of your ideal clients to generate new business.
+For your website to "make monotonous processes in your business more efficient so you’re not caught wasting time on leads that don’t convert", you have to show up when someone schedules a call with you and know how to determine whether or not they're is a good fit, you need to have a plan in place to move them from a prospect to a client, and you need to implement your processes.

 Listen to the gist of the article here: